-The Musculoskeletal project is the first to pilot test the optional path of trial measure approval, which is intended for eMeasures that are ready for implementation but cannot yet be adequately tested to meet NQF endorsement criteria.
-These measures are not recommended for use in accountability applications, however they have been judged to be ready for implementation in real-world settings in order to generate the data required to assess reliability and validity.
+The Musculoskeletal project is the first to pilot test a new process for the optional pathway of trial measure approval, which is intended for eMeasures that are ready for implementation but have not yet been adequately tested to meet NQF endorsement criteria.
+The measures with trial measure approval are not recommended for use in accountability applications, however they have been judged to be ready for implementation in real-world settings in order to generate the data required to assess reliability and validity.
 They may be considered for endorsement after sufficient data to assess reliability and validity testing have been submitted to NQF, within three years of trial approval.
-Three-Four measures are recommended by the Committee for trial measure approval:
+Four measures are recommended by the Committee for trial measure approval:

-- 2522: Rheumatoid Arthritis: Tuberculosis Screening - •2525: Rheumatoid Arthritis: Disease modifying Anti-Rheumatic Drug (DMARD) Therapy - 2549: Gout: Serum Urate Target - 2550: Gout: ULT Therapy
+- 2522: Rheumatoid Arthritis: Tuberculosis Screening - 2525: Rheumatoid Arthritis: Disease modifying Anti-Rheumatic Drug (DMARD) Therapy - 2549: Gout: Serum Urate Target - 2550: Gout: ULT Therapy